The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 International medical graduates play a critical role in the health care of Australian communities and make important contributions across a range of areas including as doctors, health service leaders, researchers, teachers and supervisors of other health professionals.
 International medical graduates bring skills, knowledge and a diversity of experience that adds value to the communities they serve.

-We know that many international medical graduates who are wanting to practice medicine in Australia find the process complex, at times bureaucratic, time consuming, uncertain, expensive and stressful.
+We also know that many international medical graduates who want to work as doctors in Australia find the process complex, at times bureaucratic, time consuming, uncertain, expensive and stressful.

-By working with partners and stakeholders, and listening to international medical graduates, we are moving forward with initiatives to improve assessment pathways and support for international medical graduates undertaking assessment in Australia.
-By doing so, we will help to build a strong and responsive medical workforce that can practice safely, including in culturally safe ways, in Australian healthcare settings.
+By working with partners and stakeholders, and listening to international medical graduates, we are moving forward with initiatives to improve assessment pathways and support for international medical graduates undertaking assessment, while ensuring that international medical graduates can practice safely in Australian healthcare settings.

-Recognising that the ecosystem in which international medical graduates practice is complex and involves many stakeholders, the initiatives have been categorised according to those that the AMC will lead, those that will require partnership and collaboration with other agencies, and those that the AMC can support.
+Recognising that the ecosystem in which international medical graduates practice is complex and involves many stakeholders, the initiatives presented in the Clearing the way report have been categorised according to those that the AMC will lead, those that will require partnership and collaboration with other agencies, and those that the AMC can support.

-We are producing personas and journey maps that will provide a much richer understanding of the lived and diverse experiences of international medical graduates as they navigate the pathways to working as a medical practitioner in Australia.
+We are developing interactive journey maps and personas that will provide a much richer understanding of the lived and diverse experiences of international medical graduates as they navigate the pathways to working as a medical practitioner in Australia.

 This work is being led by a Project Advisory Group that includes a wide range of stakeholders with broad and deep experience in the assessment, supervision training, support, registration and employment of international medical graduates, and a passion for sharing their knowledge to improve the system.